 This is the place where you can use some superlatives and creative wordsmithing in order to attract attention.
 You want to keep it professional, but this is an important opportunity to make yourself memorable.
 Don’t squander it.

 At its heart and soul, LinkedIn is another search engine.
-Whatever you choose to make your headline say, make it something searchable that will help people who are looking for the services you provide or the particular skill set you bring to the table find you.
+Whatever you choose to make your headline say, make it something searchable that will help people who are looking for the services you provide or the particular skill set you to bring to the table find you.

 Just take a look at the keyword laden, yet memorable LinkedIn headline for John Paul Engel.

 Helpful Hint: Have you won any professional awards?
 There’s no harm in the headline Award Winning Graphic Designer or something similar as long as you have won at least one verifiable award in your profession.

 The Right Picture is Worth a Thousand Words